Code-Institute-Submissions/MS1-belles-of-three-spires/README.md

 1. [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     * Bootstrap was used to help with the styling and responsiveness of the site.
 2. [Hover.css:](https://ianlunn.github.io/Hover/)
-    * Hover.css was used on the links to change the styling, and on the gallery to increse the size of the image on hover.
+    * Hover.css was used on the links to change the styling, and on the gallery to increase the size of the image on hover.
 3. [Google Fonts:](https://fonts.google.com/)
     * Google fonts were used to import the Lato and Dancing Script fonts which are used throughout the site.
 4. [Font Awesome:](https://fontawesome.com/)
-    * Font Awesome was used on for the social media icons on the footer links, and the musical notes on the accordion.
+    * Font Awesome was used for the social media icons on the footer links, and the musical notes on the accordion.
 5. [jQuery:](https://jquery.com/)
     * jQuery came with Bootstrap and was used to create a responsive navbar.
 6. [Git:](https://git-scm.com/)
     * Git was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
 7. [GitHub:](https://github.com/)
-    * GitHub is used to store the projects code after being pushed from Git.
+    * GitHub is used to store the project's code after being pushed from Git.
 8. [Balsamiq:](https://balsamiq.com/)
     * Balsamiq was used to design the site and create [wireframes](assets/documentation/beles-wireframes.pdf).
 9. [w3schools:](https://www.w3schools.com/)
-    * A w3schools tutorial was used for as the basis for the accordion on the What is Barbershop page.
+    * A w3schools tutorial was used as the basis for the accordion on the What is Barbershop page.
 10. [Paulund](https://paulund.co.uk/css-animation-link-underline)
     *Sample CSS from paulund.com was used as the basis of the underline on hover on the links in the header.
 ---